Salt or Sugar?: Memorable Margaritas in Long Beach

 LOLA’S MEXICAN CUISINE

-Perhaps it’s stating the obvious, but chances are when you spied the title of this list, Lola’s (2030 Fourth St.; 4140 Atlantic Ave.) is where your mind went first.
-The margarita menu at one of Long Beach’s most loved restaurants is voluminous–nine distinct margaritas, at last count–and in constant evolution.
+The margarita menu at one of Long Beach’s most loved restaurants is voluminous – nine distinct margaritas, at last count – and in constant evolution.
 Some are sweet, some spicy.
-Sure, the standard house version is popular, but so is the Spicy Watermelon, finished with jalapeňo watermelon puree.
+Sure, Lola’s Mexican Cuisine’s (2030 Fourth St./4140 Atlantic Ave.) standard house version is popular, but so is the Spicy Watermelon, finished with jalapeňo watermelon puree.
 There are Blood Orange, Chile Mango and Pink Guava Margaritas along with the Tamarind Mezcal Margarita that comes complete with Tamarind and Angostura Bitters.